BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 !enc(179, ["Fishing"], ["Super"])

 Proceed until you reach the indoor lava section, then go all the way to the right.
-Talk to the tablet here, then go up the stairs for a fight.
+Talk to the tablet here, then go up the stairs.
+Grab the *Mirror Sprig* and *Venusaurite*!

 !boss("BOSSKECLEON", "Grassy Terrain")